jonnonz1/nz-statute-book/acts/public/2022/pae-ora-healthy-futures-act-2022.md

     (b) provided for purposes related or incidental to the care or support of people with disabilities or to the promotion of their inclusion and participation in society and their independence
   - **Government Policy Statement** or means the Government Policy Statement on Health required under section 34
   - **Hauora Māori Advisory Committee** means the committee established under section 89
-  - **health entity** means Health New Zealand, HQSC, the Māori Health Authority, Pharmac, or NZBOS
+  - **health entity** means Health New Zealand, HQSC, Pharmac, or NZBOS
   - **Health New Zealand** means the health entity established under section 11
   - **health sector principles** means the principles set out in section 7(1)
   - **health strategy** means any of the following health strategies: